 The cavern is really quite spacious.
 There are several adjoining rooms, and amazing windows that look out over the canyon below.
 Just make sure to watch the little ones as it is a straight drop out of each window.
 The cooler temperature of the caves would feel very nice on a hot summer day.

-We spent around 45 minutes at the sand caves.
-Much of our time was spent carefully ascending and descending the hillside.
+We spent around 45 minutes at the Kanab Sand Caves.
+Most of that time was spent carefully climbing up and down the slick rock.
 But we also walked around the caves for a while, snapping pictures and enjoying the view.
 There is even one deep part of the cave where it is too dark to see.
 You won’t need a flashlight for the Kanab Sand Caves, but we did use our phone flashlight to walk to the very back.
 Our younger boys loved digging in the soft sand.